What affects cost planning for moves in London

 Building layoutStairs, narrow corridors, tight turns, lift bookingsSmaller loads per trip and waiting for lifts add handling time, extending the schedule

-Route timingSchool-run peaks, roadworks, events, delivery cut-offsUnpredictable routes force buffers and reduce flexibility, increasing total billed time
+Route timingSchool-run peaks, roadworks, events, delivery cut-offsUnpredictable routes force buffers and reduce flexibility, increasing the total billed time

 Typical move price patterns in London